-The benchmark asset allocation is our intended long-term allocation to each asset class in the relevant fund.
-This may also be referred to as a target investment mix in this document (and in any PDS or fund update).
+The benchmark asset allocation for each fund is our intended long-term allocation to each asset class in that fund.
+This may also be referred to as a target investment mix in this document and in any PDS or fund update.

-Actual asset allocations will vary from the benchmark asset allocations as market conditions change and if we pursue tactical investment opportunities or seek to protect asset values in volatile economic periods.
+Actual asset allocations will vary from the benchmark asset allocations due to market movements and if we decide to hold more or less than the benchmark allocation to a particular asset class so as to seek to enhance returns or to reduce risk.
 We describe our tactical asset allocation policy in section 5.